alexrpagan/noise/README.md

 noise
 =====

+Requires python, numpy, and pyaudio.

-Simply select a WAV file with the sound to repeat:
+To use, simply indicate the WAV file with the noise to repeat.

     python noise.py noise.wav

 Noise will adaptively adjust the volume of the noise sample based on the level of ambient noise in the room.

 TODOS:

-- smoothing for volume changes
-- better model for detecting periods of relative noisiness (e.g., conversation)
-- parameter tuning
+- (more) parameter tuning